gradle/native-samples/README.md

 > swift build
 ```

+## Using a module for a system library with Swift (system-library-as-module)

+TBD

 ## Incremental Swift compilation

 The `swiftc` has a built-in incremental compilation feature that tries to reduce the number of `.swift` files that need to be recompiled on each build by analyzing the dependencies between all files.